-Morris EJ, Sandin F, Lambert PC, Bray F, Klint A, Linklater K, Robinson D, Pahlman L, Holmberg L, Moller HA population-based comparison of the survival of patients with colorectal cancer in England, Norway and Sweden between 1996 and 2004.
+Morris EJ.
+A, Sandin F, Lambert PC, Bray F, Klint Å, Linklater K, Robinson D, Påhlman L, Holmberg L, Møller HA population-based comparison of the survival of patients with colorectal cancer in England, Norway and Sweden between 1996 and 2004.
 Gut 60: 1087-1093

 To examine differences in the relative survival and excess death rates of patients with colorectal cancer in Norway, Sweden and England.

 All individuals diagnosed with colorectal cancer (ICD10 (International Classification of Diseases, 10th revision) C18-C20) between 1996 and 2004 in England, Norway and Sweden were included in this population-based study of patients with colorectal cancer.
 The main outcome measures were 5-year cumulative relative period of survival and excess death rates stratified by age and period of follow-up.